When selecting a DNS DHCP IPAM (DDI) solution for your network, there are several things you’ll want to consider first.

 As useful as a DDI solution can be, you won’t experience as many benefits as you would with one that perfectly suits your situation.
 If you’re lacking a core feature or outgrow your provider, then you’ll be stuck with a service that slows you down.

-When it comes to secure network automation, you want to eliminate anything that will require your attention.
+When it comes to, you want to eliminate anything that will require your attention.
 This means ensuring your DDI solution offers everything you need so that you aren’t wasting time on automatable tasks.

 DDI is a fairly new service, but you still need to be cautious about who you decide to work with.
 To make this process easier for you, we’ll outline a few important considerations below.